-The term ‘employed earner’ used in this guide means a person who is gainfully employed in the UK, either under a contract of service, or in an office (including elective office) with general earnings chargeable to Income Tax under ITEPA 2003.
+The term ‘employed earner’ used in this guide means a person who’s gainfully employed in the UK, either under a contract of service, or in an office (including elective office) with general earnings chargeable to Income Tax under ITEPA 2003.

 ‘Employee director’ means a director who has no material interest in the company.
-Information about what is meant by material interest can be found at Employment Income Manual EIM20212 or telephone the Employer Helpline.
+Information about what is meant by material interest at Employment Income Manual EIM20212 or telephone the Employer Helpline.

 50. Reserved for later use

 Extra-statutory concessions are minor relaxations in the law which ordinarily deal with minor or transitory anomalies where a statutory remedy would be difficult or costly to introduce.